petalo/legal-markdown-js/docs/features/optional-clauses.md

 ## See Also

+- [Conditionals](conditionals.md) - Complete guide to conditional expressions
+  and operators
 - [YAML Frontmatter](yaml-frontmatter.md) - Defining variables for conditions
 - [Variables & Mixins](mixins-variables.md) - Using variables in content
-- [Template Loops](template-loops.md) - Advanced looping and iteration
 - [Cross-References](cross-references.md) - Using references in conditional
   content